 - Glaucoma: An increase in normal eye pressure is painful and can cause excessive eye discharge that can look like pus.
 Glaucoma requires immediate veterinary attention due to the pain it causes and the serious eye issues that can result from not being treated.

 - Physical Abnormalities: Some dogs are born with malformations of their heads and eyes that can result in eye boogers.
 If these abnormalities cause more serious issues, like corneal ulcers, they may need surgical intervention.
 The eye boogers should go away if the abnormality associated with the eyes is corrected.

-If your dog is unable to produce enough tears to lubricate its eyes, debris may accumulate because of your dog's dry eyes.
+- Dry Eye: If your dog is unable to produce enough tears to lubricate its eyes, debris may accumulate because of your dog's dry eyes.
 A thick discharge may be seen around the eyes if your dog has this problem.

 Eyelids that abnormally roll into the eyes may need to be surgically corrected; growths may need to be removed; corneal ulcers may require surgical treatment; and, on rare occasions, an eye may need to be removed if it is severely injured or painful.